responsivedev/responsive-docs/docs/reference/kafka-streams.md

 :::info

-This page covers the basic KafkaStreams and TopologyTestDriver wrappers, showing how to create a Kafka Streams application or TopologyTestDriver test that uses Responsive state stores.
+This page covers the basic KafkaStreams wrapper, showing how to create a Kafka Streams application that uses Responsive state stores.

 :::